• Skip to content

 1. Living Expenses

 A common approach to emergency funds is saving up a certain amount of months of living expenses.
 Most suggest 2-3 months and the most conservative people will recommend 6 months to a full year.
-Here’s the best way to budget if you’re living paycheck to paycheck.

 2. Arbitrary Amount